-To be honest, the Southwest cards do not sit high on our list of best cards for earning Southwest Rapid Rewards points, outside of earning towards the total points required for the Companion Pass.
+To be honest, most of the Southwest cards don't sit high on our list of best cards for earning Southwest Rapid Rewards points, outside of earning towards the total points required for the Companion Pass.
 Why do you ask?

 Ultimate Rewards Points transfer to Rapid Rewards at a 1:1 ratio.
 This means you could earn the equivalent of 3x Rapid Rewards points on airfare (Southwest and others) with the Chase Sapphire Reserve® or 2x points using the Chase Sapphire Preferred® Card, up to 5x points on rotating bonus categories using the Chase Freedom®, and 3% cash back on all purchases in your first year up to $20,000 spent (after, earn 1.5% on all purchases) using the Chase Freedom Unlimited®.